Medicaid & Children’s Health Insurance Program (CHIP)

 don’t check the box saying you have Medicaid.
 Check “None of the above” instead.

-What rules apply to former foster children and Medicaid?
+- What rules apply to former foster children and Medicaid?

-All states must offer former foster children uninterrupted Medicaid coverage until they turn 26, as long as at least
+- All states must offer former foster children uninterrupted Medicaid coverage until they turn 26, as long as at least

-• They were in the foster care system and received Medicaid benefits on their 18th birthday
+one of the following is true:- They were in the foster care system and received Medicaid benefits on their 18th birthday

-• They aged out of the foster care system with Medicaid coverage after they were 18 or older
+- They aged out of the foster care system with Medicaid coverage after they were 18 or older

-These rules apply after January 1, 2014.
+- These rules apply after January 1, 2014.

 Note: If the foster child moves to a new state, the new state’s Medicaid agency may not provide coverage.
 Check with your state Medicaid agency to learn more.

-What if I’ve been turned down for Medicaid or CHIP coverage?
+- What if I’ve been turned down for Medicaid or CHIP coverage?

-You may be able to buy a private health plan through the Marketplace instead.
+- You may be able to buy a private health plan through the Marketplace instead.
 You may qualify for savings based on your income through a premium tax credit and savings on out-of-pocket costs.
 Many people can find plans for $75 or less per month.

-• If your state agency decides someone in your household isn’t eligible, you’ll get a notice explaining this.
+If your state Medicaid or CHIP agency said you’re not eligible- If your state agency decides someone in your household isn’t eligible, you’ll get a notice explaining this.

-• In most cases, the state will send your information to the Marketplace.
+- In most cases, the state will send your information to the Marketplace.
 The Marketplace will send you a notice explaining how to submit an application for a private insurance plan.
 The application will be pre-filled with information you gave the state agency.

-If your state hasn’t expanded Medicaid coverage
+If your state hasn’t expanded Medicaid coverage- If your state

 hasn’t expanded Medicaid and your state agency said you’re not eligible under its current rules, you may have fewer options for coverage.
 Depending on your income you may not qualify for savings on a private insurance plan.